February Newsletter

 Budgeting 101

 Two of the most important skills for adulthood are figuring out how much life costs and making sure your needs are met.
-I’ll address the basics here, but if you want more in-depth perspectives on money, saving, practice budgets, bank accounts, or going through a financial course; let your Mentoring Specialist know.
+We’ll address the basics here, but if you want more in-depth perspectives on money, saving, practice budgets, bank accounts, or going through a financial course; let your Mentoring Specialist know.

 What Is Budgeting?